-In an endothermic reaction the energy absorbed or required during the breaking of bonds is more than the energy released during the formation of bonds.
-The extra heat energy required is absorbed from the surroundings, enthalpy change is positive.
+In an endothermic reaction, the energy absorbed or required during the breaking of bonds is more than the energy released during the formation of bonds.
+The extra heat energy required is absorbed from the surroundings, the enthalpy change is positive.

 For example the combustion of methane (reaction of methane with oxygen)

 CH4 (g) + 2O2(g) →CO2(g) + 2H2O(g) ΔH= -ve